Gérard Louis-Dreyfus

 Gérard C. Louis-Dreyfus (21 June 1932 – 16 September 2016), also known as William Louis-Dreyfus, was a French-American businessman.
 His net worth was estimated at $3.4 billion by Forbes in 2006.
 He was the chairman of Louis Dreyfus Energy Services and the great-grandson of Léopold Louis-Dreyfus, founder of Louis Dreyfus Group.
-He is the father of actress Julia Louis-Dreyfus.
+He was the father of actress Julia Louis-Dreyfus.

 Life and career

 Louis-Dreyfus was born in Paris in 1932.
 His great-grandfather Léopold Louis-Dreyfus founded the Louis Dreyfus Group in 1851.
 His mother, Dolores Porges (née Neubauer; 1905–1987), was American-born, the daughter of a Brazilian father and a Mexican mother.
 His father, Pierre Louis-Dreyfus (1908–2011), was a Frenchman who headed the Louis Dreyfus group.
 Pierre, who was Jewish, fought in the French Resistance during World War II; his mother was Catholic.
 He has one sister, Dominique Cornwell.

 Another cousin is Robert Louis-Dreyfus, the former chief executive officer of Adidas and ex-Chairman of French football club Marseille.

 In 1940, Louis-Dreyfus moved to the United States with his mother after her divorce from Pierre.
 By 1945, he had adopted the name William as a symbol of his integration into American society.

 After graduating from Duke University and Duke University School of Law, Louis-Dreyfus worked at the law firm of Dewey Ballantine, New York, before joining Louis Dreyfus in 1965.
 He was chairman of the Poetry Society of America from 1998 to 2008.
 He had poems published in publications such as The Hudson Review.